Glossary

 Start with your best existing customers.
 Which accounts got the most value fastest?
 Which had the shortest sales cycles?
 Which expanded or renewed?
 What do they have in common — industry, size, tech stack, the role of the buyer?

-If you have no customers yet, start with hypothesis: who is most likely experiencing the pain you solve, has budget to pay for a solution, and has a decision-maker with the authority to buy?
-Write that down in one sentence.
+No customers yet?
+Start with a hypothesis: who is most likely experiencing the pain you solve, has budget, and has a decision-maker with authority to buy?
+Write it in one sentence.
 That's your starting ICP.
 Test it with outbound.
 Refine it based on what replies and converts.

 How does the ICP connect to AI agents?

-In an AI-native GTM system, the ICP is stored as a typed record in the Team Brain — shared across all agents.
-The SDR uses it to score and filter every prospect it finds.
-The Account Executive references it when qualifying replies.
-The Marketing Manager uses it to align content topics.
-The Ad Manager uses it to set targeting parameters.
+In an AI-native GTM system, the ICP lives as a typed record in the Team Brain — shared across every agent simultaneously.
+The SDR agent scores and filters prospects against it.
+The AE references it when qualifying replies.
+The Marketing Manager pulls from it to align content topics.
+The Ad Manager reads it to set targeting.
+One record.
+Four agents.
+No briefing required.

 When the ICP changes — because you've learned something new from deals won or lost — updating the Team Brain propagates that change to every agent on the next cycle.
 The whole team realigns without a meeting.